2000 Tuning Guide

 - Never sit too far back downwind unless it's so windy you shouldn't really be racing.
 Some fast crews really do not leave the shroud.
 I know that is counter to normal sailing principles, perhaps it's because the hull is largely flat with a small kick up at the transom, so keeping forward uses the flat area to promote planing

 - Tackline of the gennaker can by eased out in light winds by as much as 5 inches.
+Then heel the boat to windward to bring it from behind the mainsail.
 You might like an adjustment on this line, tightening it as it gets windy

 - Gennaker head can be eased out by as much as 5 inches in light winds and perhaps as little as 2 inches in strong winds.
 The gennaker is rather small so the further away from the rig it can get the better